whoozle/android-file-transfer-linux/README.md

 * Sometimes downloading fails with usb timeout, then phone becomes unresponsive.
 [Android bug #75259](https://code.google.com/p/android/issues/detail?id=75259)
 * Objects created in UI will not show up in FUSE filesystem.
 [Android bug #169547](https://code.google.com/p/android/issues/detail?id=169547)

-The actual list of all known problems and bugs available [here](https://github.com/whoozle/android-file-transfer-linux/issues)
+Up to date list of all known problems and bugs available [here](https://github.com/whoozle/android-file-transfer-linux/issues)

 ## Contacts
 Please do not hesitate to contact me if you have any further questions, my email address is <vladimir.menshakov@gmail.com>.